Small Grants

 What’s available

 The maximum project length under this grant programme is 24 months.
-In 2024, the minimum amount is £10,000 and the maximum is £50,000 over two years in total.
+In last round, the minimum amount was £10,000 and the maximum was £50,000 over two years in total.
 All small grants projects should have other sources of funding, cash or in-kind.

 In making decisions, we will take a strategic approach so that a range of different types of project are funded that have the potential to improve road safety outcomes.
 All projects are expected to produce a report and describe how it will be shared and promoted.